popiel/icfp-2019/README.md

 ## Judging Feedback

-Well, this was a very good contest problem, but the implementation was flawed.
+Well, this was a very good contest problem, with very few clarifications needed.
+Unfortunately, there were two significant flaws in presentation:

 1. The contest was unusually time-zone specific this year.
    Having an update within 10 hours of the end of the lightning division